 As at 31 December 2023, trade receivables of £71 million (2022: £53 million) were fully performing.
 Trade receivables of £82 million (2022: £75 million) were past due.
 These relate to a number of independent customers for whom there is no recent history of default.
-Refer to note 16, Financial instruments, for the ageing profile of trade receivables under credit risk.
+Refer to Note 16, Financial instruments, for the aging profile of trade receivables under credit risk.

-&lt;sup>1 Prepaid debt fees largely relate to financing fees paid on facilities not yet drawn and are amortised over the term of the facility.
-Other receivables reflect amounts paid in December 2023 in relation to the acquisition of a property that was completed in January 2024.
+(2) Other receivables reflect amounts paid in December 2023 in relation to the acquisition of a property that was completed in January 2024.

-&lt;sup>3 Accrued income is net of any amounts received in advance from customers.
+(3) Accrued income is net of any amounts received in advance from customers.